pedalboard/pedalboard-midi/README.md

 MIDI Controller => Plethora X3 (Channel 1) => RC500 (Channel 2)
 ```

-The XTONE case is used to host the hardware.
+## Prototype Hardware

-## Hardware
+The XTONE case is used to host the protype.

 ### BOM